Registering a trademark

 , investors can also follow through with the trademark registration steps.

 The Danish Patent and Registration Office handles all applications for trademark registration in the country.
-The process is straightforward and can be completed online, with applicable fees.
+The process is straightforward and there are servives that can be performed online, with applicable fees.

 Applying for trademark registration in Denmark

 Applications submitted in English should be accompanied by their Danish translation.
 The fee for trademark registration is mandatory for the application to be processed.
 However, if the fee does not accompany the application in the first place, a one-month period is granted to make the necessary payment.

 The fees for trademark registration in Denmark are exemplified below:

 - - 2,000 DKK: the basic application fee for one class of goods or services; additional fees starting at 200 DKK apply for the second class as well as any following classes afterwards;

 - - 2,350 DKK: the basic renewal fee before 1 July 2019 that includes three classes; any additional classes are taxed;

 - - 2,500 DKK: the fee applicable to those who wish to file an opposition; the same fee also applies for filing an administrative revocation;